PNetLogo-Projects/chess/README.md

 - Ability to highlight valid moves
 - Ability to play with a clock
 - Ability to rotate board at the end of each turn
+- Ability to undo move
 - The last move made is highlighted in blue

-## Work In Progress
-- Ability to undo move (currently broken in mid to end-game)